 Is your sense of hearing not as strong as it used to be?
 In order for a person to receive sound information, the tone he/she hears reaches the ear, inducing eardrum vibrations.
 Owing to the vibrations, the waves stimulate the nerve cells inside the organ to send information to the brain.

 Hearing loss occurs in the event of an issue with the parts or nerves in the ear due to an infection, long-term exposure to loud noises, a head injury, or genetics.
+With the advancement of hearing technology, modern hearing aids that are rechargeable can help individuals with mild to moderate hearing loss.
 Audiologists use different types of hearing tests to measure the ability of individuals to hear tones of different volumes and pitches.